opensha/opensha-svn-archive/org/opensha/sha/calc/IM_EventSetCalc_v02/README_v2_1.txt

 2) Allow the selection of any ERF (that OpenSHA supports), and the setting of any adjustable parameters (including start time and duration) for the chosen ERF (rather than the present hard coding of most of these).
 Right now we only compute annualized rates for time-independent models.

 3) Make a GUI-based version of the application, which would both avoid the user from having to hand edit the input file, and more easily allow other parameters to be adjustable.

+4) Write mean and stddevs to separate output files.

+5) Provide more metadata

+6) Write fewer significant digits